TimothyMcGreyMuffinJrTheThird/3D-Cut-Lab/README.md

 <br>

-How to Use the Test files  (the program is not needed)
+How to use the Test files  (the program is not needed)
 ---
 **Choose a Test:**
 Select either Test1 (the round part with a star) or Test2 (the square with holes).